Felix-Quehl/go-https-file-server/README.md

 # simple-go-webserver

 This is a simple https file server.
-Does server static websites you of the box.
+Does server static websites of the box.
 Just put your stuff in the public directory.

 ## Run